c2hm/CampUS/README.md

 # Conception

-  This folder contains all the prototypes created on SolidWorks and the complete manual of assembly of the mechanical and electrical parts
+  This folder contains all the prototypes created on SolidWorks and the complete assembly manual of the mechanical and electrical parts

 # Demo